-Being able to talk about your pain with loved ones could help you all.
+Talking about your pain with your loved ones could help you too.

 Some people find it difficult to talk about these things.
 You might be frightened that your family won’t cope with hearing how you are really feeling.
 Or maybe you worry that they'll be frightened by how bad your pain makes you feel.

 Sharing worries almost always helps.
 Sometimes it's enough just to have your family listen to you.
-They don't need to give advice.
-Just knowing they are there to share things can help you to deal with your pain.
+They don't need to give you advice.
+Just knowing they are there to share things with can help you to deal with the pain.

 You might have a specialist palliative care nurse you can talk to.
-These nurses are trained in cancer and pain care and will be able to offer some good advice.
+These nurses are trained in cancer and pain control, and will be able to offer you support and advice.